k61n/openhkl/doc/sphinx/workflow.rst

 more frames, and a higher :math:`\sigma_D` will increase the size of the integration regions.

 .. _predict-peaks-1:

 Predict peaks
 -------------

 Given the unit cell, an exhaustive set of Miller indexed reflections can be generated within the specified d range.
-Using the space group, symmetry-forbidden reflections can be removed from this collection.
+Space group-forbiden reflections can then be removed from theis collection.

+A complete set of Miller index :math:`(hkl)` triples is generated withing a given resolution range, then for each triple, a reciprocal space vector :math:`\mathbf{q}` is computed by multiplying the :math:`(hkl)` vector by the reciprocal basis.
+For each :math:`\mathbf{q}`, the rotation angle at which it intersects the Ewald sphere is located using a bisection algorithm (essentially finding the non-integer frame coordinate at which the sign of :math:`\mathbf{k}_f - \mathbf{k}_i` changes, bearing in mind that this can happen more than once over the rotation range.

 .. table:: Peak prediction parameters